kjrstory/starter-hugo-academic/content/en/post/spack_openfoam_contribution1/index.md

 The Spack community defines users of Spack as general users, developers, and packagers.
 Packagers are individuals who develop package recipes, separate from core developers, to distinguish their roles.
 Contributing to the core of well-known open-source projects often requires a deep understanding of the project's structure and passing rigorous tests and reviews, which might not be suitable for newcomers.
 In this context, even contributing to small parts or documentation can be considered as valuable contributions to open-source projects, including contributing to Spack's package recipes.

 ## Introduction to OpenFOAM Distributions and Package Recipes Status
-OpenFOAM stands out from other open-source projects in that it is distributed in three main versions, each managed by different entities.
-The versions are: [OpenFoam Foundation](http://openfoam.org), [OpenFoam Plus](http://openfoam.com) (distributed by ESI Open CFD), and [Foam-Extend](https://sourceforge.net/projects/foam-extend/) (managed by Hrvoje Jasak and available at Foam-Extend SourceForge).
+OpenFOAM stands out from other open-source projects in that it is distributed in three main distributions, each managed by different entities.
+The versions are: [OpenFoam Foundation](http://openfoam.org), [OpenCFD](http://openfoam.com) (distributed by ESI Open CFD), and [Foam-Extend](https://sourceforge.net/projects/foam-extend/) (managed by Hrvoje Jasak and available at Foam-Extend SourceForge).
 In this article, we refer to them as Foundation distribution, OpenCFD distribution, and Extend distribution, respectively.
 In Spack, each of these distributions is registered as a separate package.

 Interestingly, when examining the package recipe code, it is evident that the developer of the ESI distribution has contributed to the code for other distributions as well.
 However, while the ESI distribution is frequently updated, the other distributions receive updates less frequently.
 To address this, the focus is primarily on enhancing the package recipe for the Foundation distribution.
 From now on, I will provide cases where contributions have been made to the code.